 - Au Pairs/Nannies – $15-30+

 - Farmwork – $25

 - Truck driving – $25

 - Bar/restaurant work – $18-25+

 - Gardening – $25

-- Fruitpicking – Around $5 for every kilo of strawberries picked, and $30 per bin for apples (on average you can pick 4 bins a day).
+- Fruitpicking – can be hourly or based on how much you pick.
+(For example, you may get $5 for every kilo of strawberries picked or $30 for every bucket you fill with apples (on average you can pick 4 buckets a day).

 - www.seek.com.au – great place to find temp work.